Virginia: Demographics

 The 2020 census found the state resident population was 8,631,393, a 7.9% increase since the 2010 census.
 Another 23,149 Virginians live overseas, giving the state a total population of 8,654,542.
 Virginia has the fourth-largest overseas population of U.S. states due to its federal employees and military personnel.
 The fertility rate in Virginia As of 2020 was 55.8 per 1,000 females between the ages of 15 and 44, and the median age As of 2021 was the same as the national average of 38.8 years old.
-The geographic center of population is located northwest of Richmond in Hanover County, As of 2020.
+The geographic center of population is located in Caroline County, As of 2020.
+As of 2020, Virginia Beach was most representative of the state's income, race, and level of educational attainment.

 Though still growing naturally as births outnumber deaths, Virginia has had a negative net migration rate since 2013, with 8,995 more people leaving the state than moving to it in 2021.
 This is largely credited to high home prices in Northern Virginia, which are driving residents there to relocate south; Raleigh is their top destination.
 Aside from Virginia, the top birth state for Virginians is New York, with the Northeast accounting for the largest number of domestic migrants into the state by region.
-About twelve percent of residents were born outside the United States As of 2020.
+About 12 percent of residents were born outside the United States As of 2020.
 El Salvador is the most common foreign country of birth, with India, Mexico, South Korea, the Philippines, and Vietnam as other common birthplaces.